 Microsoft Copilot is available for UOW staff and student account holders and can be accessed via any web browser, such as Edge, Chrome, Safari, or Firefox.
 Copilot is also available as a mobile Android or iOS app.
 As part of the University’s Microsoft account, institutional (or commercial) data protection allows staff and students to interact with Copilot in a manner where Microsoft or other parties do not retain prompts or responses beyond the browser session or until a new chat topic is created.

 IMTS has detailed information about using Microsoft Copilot safely and without cost via your UOW user account.
+The Library has also created a learning path to help you learn about using Microsoft CoPilot effectively.

 Generative AI is developing rapidly, and you should check University resources frequently for the most updated information.
-The following staff-focused UOW resources have more information about Generative AI:
+Some key resources for students include LinkedIn Learning playlists and interactive tutorials.